 Of course, before checking out these songbooks, you should check out The Guitar Lesson Companion method book series.
 It’s used by teachers and students in over 10 countries, including faculty at Berklee College of Music.
 I use these songbooks with students who are working though The Guitar Lesson Companion books.

-I used this drum machine to create the drum and bass tracks for my first book’s accompanying CD.
+I used the Dr. Rhythm drum machine to create the drum and bass tracks for my first book’s accompanying CD.
 This is the best drum machine around, and my students who own it tend to develop cool guitar grooves pretty quickly and have a lot of fun practice sessions.

 I wrote and article that shows how guitarists can use the Roland Drum coach to Improve Your Time and Rhythmic Accuracy.
 All you have to do is plug your guitar into the coach and you can get immediate feedback on your time and accuracy.

 If you don’t know what the Artiphon is, click the link, and check my video.
 It is awesome!

 If you’re looking for a device that will help you play more comfortably, check out the two supports below.
 I use the A-Frame as well as the Guitar Cushions to keep my guitar at the best playing position for me.

 I’m a little different than other guitar teachers because I teach the fundamentals of music using a clear structure that I tailor to each student’s goals and learning style.

 Students develop a strong skill set to use in all kinds of musical situations, and many of my students perform all over the country, in various styles, earning their living from music.